binarystash/binarystash-blog/_posts/2013-12-03-embedding-new-google-maps-with-classic.markdown

 ![Classic Google Maps](/images/old.jpg)

-You can display the new Google Maps using the classic Google Maps layout by following the steps below.
+You can display a new Google map as a classic Google map by following the steps below.

 1. On the new Google Maps, click the folder icon below the name of your map and choose "Export to KML".
 2. A new window will open and a file downloads.
 Copy the source URL of the downloaded file.